-Before you get too upset about a houseplant dropping leaves, keep in mind that houseplant leaf drop may not even be a problem.
+Before you get too upset about a houseplant dropping leaves, keep in mind that a houseplant dropping leaves may not even be a problem.
 Even healthy houseplants drop leaves from time to time – especially the lower leaves.
 However, if leaves falling from houseplants aren’t replaced by healthy ones, consider the following possibilities:

-Pests: Insects aren’t typically the most common reason for leaves falling form houseplants, but it still pays to take a close look at the leaves.
-Watch for scale insects, mealybugs and tiny spider mites, which are difficult to see with the naked eye.
+Pests: Insects aren’t typically the most common reason for leaves falling from houseplants, but it still pays to take a close look at the leaves.
+Watch for scale insects, mealybugs, and tiny spider mites, which are difficult to see with the naked eye.
 Although some houseplant pests can be removed with a toothpick or cotton swab, most are easily treated with insecticidal soap spray.

 Humidity: Certain plants are prone to leaf drop when the air is very dry.
 A humidity tray with a layer of wet pebbles is one effective way to rectify low humidity.
-It may also help to group plants together.
+It may also help when grouping plants together.